josue-rodriguez/SSranef/README.md

 SSranef is an R package for random effects selection that corresponds to the models described in Rodriguez, Williams, and Rast (2021).
-Specifically, `ss_ranef_alpha()` fits a random intercepts model with a spike-and-slab prior on the random effects, and `ss_ranef_beta()` fits a model with both random intercepts and random slopes, with a spike-and-slab prior on the random effects for the slope.
+Specifically, `ss_ranef_alpha()` fits a random intercepts model with a spike-and-slab prior on the random effects and `ss_ranef_beta()` fits a model with both random intercepts and random slopes, with a spike-and-slab prior on the random effects for the slope.
+The function `ss_ranef_mv()` fits a multivariate mixed-effects models for two outcomes and places a spike-and-slab prior on the random slope for each outcome.

 ## Installation